 - Thanks to a generous gift from the Helis Foundation, admission for all Louisiana residents is FREE on Thursdays and admission is always FREE to public schools located in Orleans and Jefferson Parishes.

-- Teachers may choose to book docent-led tours with or without an art activity.
-The art activity fee is $2.00 per student.
+- Teachers also have the option to book a post-tour art activity.
+The art activity fee is $3.00 per student.

 of Thunder, Hear My Cry Tour This specialized tour based on the book by